rust-lang-nursery/rust-cookbook/src/web/clients/download/partial.md

 [![reqwest-badge]][reqwest] [![cat-net-badge]][cat-net]

-Uses [`reqwest::Client::head`] to get the content-length and validate if the server sets the header [`reqwest::header::ContentRange`], required to confirm the support of partial downloads.
+Uses [`reqwest::Client::head`] to get the content-length and validates the server setting the header [`reqwest::header::ContentRange`].

-If supported, downloads the content using [`reqwest::get`], setting the [`reqwest::header::Range`] to do partial downloads printing basic progress messages. in chunks of 10240 bytes
+If supported, downloads the content using [`reqwest::get`] by setting the [`reqwest::header::Range`] to do partial downloads printing basic progress messages in chunks of 10240 bytes.

 Range header is defined in [RFC7233][HTTP Range RFC7233].